ProOracleSQL/space/readme.md

 Schema Description
 ------------------

 Below is a simple text description of the tables, roughly ordered by their importance and their relationships.
+The most interesting data can be found in the `LAUNCH` and `SATELLITE` tables, which are easily joined by the column `LAUNCH_ID`.

 	LAUNCH
 		LAUNCH_PAYLOAD_ORG